Originally published January 3, 2017. Updated December 29, 2019.

 Blog Statistics Log

-Whether you chose the first of the month, the 15th or the last day of the month, pick a day and write down your blog and social media statistics each month.
+Whether you choose the first of the month, the 15th, or the last day of the month, pick a day and write down your blog and social media statistics each month.
 Using my Blog Statistics Log helps you set growth goals and monitor your goal achievement.

 Blog Income Log

 It’s important to keep track of all of your blog income for tax purposes and for your business plan.
 My Blog Income Worksheet makes it easy.
 Blog income includes all merchandise that you receive and any income from sources such as sponsored posts, ads, merchandise sales, consulting fees, bank account interest, and more.